kdr276/PUI2016_kdr276/HW2_kdr276/README.md

 ## Assignment Two - Next Stop information

 For this assignment I used the code I created for assignment one as a base to edit and build upon.
 I used a for loop to iterate over the values desired for the .csv file.
-Code used to generate the .csv file was found at [http://michelleminkoff.com/2011/02/01/making-the-structured-usable-transform-json-into-a-csv/](http://michelleminkoff.com/2011/02/01/making-the-structured-usable-transform-json-into-a-csv/) which I accessed on Sept 19th, 2016.
+Code used to generate the .csv file was found at [http://michelleminkoff.com/2011/02/01/making-the-structured-usable-transform-json-into-a-csv/](http://michelleminkoff.com/2011/02/01/making-the-structured-usable-transform-json-into-a-csv/) which I accessed on Sept 19th, 2016 and shared with my homework team via email.
 I replaced my dictionary keys with those in the example I found and ran the output to a test file on multiple bus lines.
 Confirmed output to file was corrected and added if/else statements for 'Stop Name' and 'Stop Status' categories so that if the entry was blank 'N/A' would be the output added to the information fields

 ## Assignment Three - Read CSV File With Pandas
-Chose to use Emergency Response Incident .csv information from the datahub site.
+Chose to use DSNY Refuse and Recycling Disposal Netorks data .csv from the datahub site.
 Confirmed os.getenf('DFDATA') pointed to correct data facility location
-Difficulty opening the .csv file from this point with pandas, the DFDATA + datset location (/pasr-j7fb) did not point to .csv file which was located at another url (https://data.cityofnewyork.us/resource/pasr-j7fb.csv) -- to return and rework pulling of the file --
+Difficulty opening the .csv file from this point with pandas, the DFDATA + datset location (/kzmz-ivhb) did not work so via Juypter Hub I traversed through the file location to find the additonal file location information (/1414245874/kzmz-ivhb).
+Shared with my group my method to find the full path information
-Used the .head() command to pull only the first 5 lines of the file and the .drop command to remove the all column headers except for two numerical - the longitude and lititue for each incident.
+Used the .head() command to pull only the first 5 lines of the file and the .drop command to remove the all column headers except for two numerical - the longitude and latitude of each facility location.
 Plotted the cooridnate information using plot.scatter